-What they did: In People v.
-Holiday, the Appellate Division found that prosecutor Sadri improperly elicited testimony that was “calculated” to appeal to the passion and sympathy of the jury.
+What: The ethics complaint, also known as a grievance, is based on a New York court decision, People v.
+Holiday.
+According to the complaint, in the Holiday case, the Appellate Division found that prosecutor Sadri improperly elicited testimony that was “calculated” to appeal to the passion and sympathy of the jury.
 Sadri “compounded” her errors when she repeatedly identified barely visible figures on a surveillance video as the victim and the defendant–despite the court’s repeated instruction to the contrary.

 The Appellate Division found that Mr. Holiday’s defense attorney failed to preserve these issues of misconduct for review on appeal, but the court “nonetheless reach[ed] them in the exercise of [its] interest of justice jurisdiction . . . there is a significant probability that their combined effect contributed to the defendant’s conviction.”
 The Appellate Division reversed the murder conviction due to Sadri’s misconduct.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following ethical rules that Sadri’s conduct likely violated:
+The grievance alleges that Sadri’s conduct violated the following ethical rules:

-- Rule 8.4(d) and Rule 8.4(h) require that a lawyer shall not engage in conduct prejudicial to the administration of justice or engage in conduct adversely reflecting on their fitness as a lawyer.
+- Rule 8.4(d) and Rule 8.4(h) require that a lawyer shall not engage in conduct prejudicial to the administration of justice or that adversely reflects on their fitness as a lawyer.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including the suspension of Sadri’s law license.
-It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline, including suspending Sadri’s law license.
+It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.